Mark, a math enthusiast, loves writing tutorials for stumped students and those who need to brush up on their math skills.

 This composite shape is made up of a circle and a square.

 Read More From Owlcation

-First work out the area of the square.
-You can find the area of the square by multiply the base length by the height (both are 4m)
+First, work out the area of the square.
+You can find the area of the square by multiplying the base length by the height (both are 4m)

 Area of the square = 4 × 4 = 16 m²

 Secondly, you can work out the area of the circle using the formula A = ∏r².
 The radius of the circle is given at the start of the question (r = 15m)

 Area of the circle = ∏ × 15² = 706.9 m²

 So the area of the grass can be found by subtracting the area of the square from the area of the circle.

 Area of composite shape = 706.9 – 16 = 690.9 m²

 So this is the area of grass section of the garden.